Rotten Egg Smell?

-If the odor is slight and it is near an appliance, you may need to turn off a valve or merely re-light a pilot light that has gone out.
+- If the odor is slight and it is near an appliance, you may need to turn off a valve or merely re-light a pilot light that has gone out.

-If the odor is strong, turn off any flame nearby, evacuate the building and take all pets with you.
+- If the odor is strong, turn off any flame nearby, evacuate the building and take all pets with you.

+We will send out a technician to investigate.
+Please call 336-248-3945 during business hours or 336-248-2337 to reach the Natural Gas department after 5:00 p.m. and on weekends.
 If the odor is outside the dwelling, call us immediately.
 Qualified personnel will conduct a thorough inspection to assure safety.
 Natural gas is one of the safest forms of energy and with your assistance, we can keep it that way.